Phone: 503-823-PLAY (7529)

-We will work with you to select a park or natural area that fits your group's needs.
+We will work with you to select a park or natural area that fits the needs of the program topic.

 Amphibians Find slippery salamanders under logs and frogs hopping through fields.
 Students will learn about amphibian anatomy, life cycles, habitat, behavior, and their importance in the environment.

 Birds Learn about bird biology, behavior, and identification.
 This lesson requires two class periods: an in-class lesson will introduce your students to some common Portland birds.
 Next, visit a local park where we will identify birds in the wild and hone observation skills.
 We can also do a second classroom program on bird migration to focus on why birds migrate and the hazards they face, and play a game to reinforce understanding.
-Best months: April & May
+B

 Botany Take a walk with a trained naturalist to learn about any of the following: tree and plant identification, photosynthesis, poisonous plants, edible and medicinal plants, invasive and native plants, seeds, seasons, and plant life cycles.
 We may also play a game or do an experiment to reinforce science topics.